vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Undo-vRLIPhotonAgent.md

 - Validates that network connectivity and authentication is possible to VMware Aria Operations for Logs
 - Validates that network connectivity and authentication is possible to vCenter Server
 - Validates that the Virtual Machine exists in the vCenter Server inventory
-- Removes the Photon Agent from the Virtual Machne.
+- Removes the Photon Agent from the Virtual Machine

 ## Examples